-If you're writing a check to more than one person, keep in mind that you can make it relatively easy or difficult for them to deposit the funds.
-The right choice will depend on what you hope to accomplish, how much you trust the two (or more) people, and other factors like legal and tax issues.
+Keep in mind that you can make it relatively easy or difficult for the recipients of a check to deposit the funds if you're writing one to more than one person.
+The right choice depends on what you hope to accomplish, how much you trust the two (or more) people, and other factors like legal and tax issues.

-- “And” keeps everybody informed: If you want more certainty that everybody will be aware of the check, it's better to use "and."
-This might (or might not) slow things down, but that might be a good thing.
+“And” keeps everyone informed.
+It's better to use "and" if you want to be as certain as possible that everybody is aware of the check.
+This might (or might not) slow things down, but that could be a good thing.